Preston-Landers/Prompt-Like-A-Pro/README.md

 - <a id="parameters"></a>**Parameters**: The learned weights and biases in a neural network, representing the model's "knowledge."
 In concrete terms, this is just a big collection of numbers that the model has learned during training.
-When you download a complete model for local LLM, you're mainly downloading all these parameters.
+When you download a complete model for a local LLM, you're mainly downloading all these parameters.
 Roughly speaking, the more parameters, the more nuanced and subtle the connections a model can make.

   - Often expressed as "7B/13B/70B" - billions of parameters.

-- <a id="context-window"></a>**Context window**: The amount of text (in tokens) that an LLM can "remember" or actively work with at one time.
+- <a id="context-window"></a>**Context window**: The amount of tokens (text or other information) that an LLM can "remember" or actively work with at one time.
 This includes both your input and the model's responses - everything the model can "see" in the current conversation.
 Once you start to approach this limit, the model starts "forgetting" the earliest parts of the conversation to make room for new content.
 If the context window is less than the total size of the chat, earlier parts of the conversation may be forgotten, ignored, or garbled, which is why you should often [start a new chat](#start-a-new-chat).

 - **Multi-modal**: models that can process multiple types of data: images, audio, video, sensor data from the real world, etc.